jry0/personal-kv-store/README.md

 - `kvstore.proto`: Protobuf definitions of the gRPC service.
 - `server.go`: Implementation of the gRPC server.
 - `client_example.go`: Interactive client to interact with the server.
-- `Dockerfile.server`: Dockerfile to containerize the server.
-- `Dockerfile.client`: Dockerfile to containerize the client.
 - `kvstore/`: Contains the generated Go code from the `.proto` file.
-- `go.mod` and `go.sum`: Go module files.
-- `README.md`: This file.

 ## Building the Server and Client Separately